 The John H. Lounsbury Award for Distinguished Achievement in Middle Level Education is the highest award given by the Association for Middle Level Education (AMLE).
 This award was established to recognize individuals whose scholarship, service, leadership, and contributions to the theory and practice of the middle level education ideal has been extraordinary.
 The Lounsbury award is the highest award given by the Association for Middle Level Education.
-It is not an annual award and is given only when an individual warrants special recognition.
+Exemplary contributions toward the education of middle level young adolescents either in practice or theory is the primary consideration for the award.
+Service to the Association for Middle Level Education is a factor to be considered yet the award is not limited to persons who have been active members of the Association.

 Selection procedures include a committee review of received nominations and materials.
 If a recommendation results from committee deliberations, it is submitted to the Board of Trustees for a final decision.